 As the summer draws to a close, lots of us have to start thinking about more practical things, like digging out our umbrellas from the cupboard and airing out our coats.
 For those with kids though, the end of the summer means getting the children ready to go back to school.
 After a summer of spending to keep the kids entertained, now you’ve got to shell out for new uniform and stationary for the school year.
-The cost of this can really add up, but there are ways to save yourself money!
+It might be convenient to take out a loan from a direct payday loans lender to pay for the essentials, but there are also ways to save yourself money!

 How Much Does It Cost?